 What types of activities will your crew likely engage in with this kit?
 What items would you substitute?

-We had so much fun with our back to school play dough kit – it’s a great way to welcome children back to the classroom and an easy way to provide a calming, sensory activity that is accessible & open-ended.
+We had so much fun with this Back to School Play Dough Kit and Sensory Activity – it’s a great way to welcome children back to the classroom and an easy way to provide a calming, sensory activity that is accessible and open-ended!